 Your payments strategy needs to be broad, covering cost, impact on cash flow, implementation and management, and the customer experience, to name just a few.
-Key too is the role of data.
+The role of data is key too.
 A well-developed payments strategy will consider how to use data to improve every step of your payments cycle, from customer sign-up to financial reporting.

 But where do you start?
 Here we look at some of the fundamental questions to consider to make sure your payments data supports your payments strategy.

 1. What data resources can I call on?